 Are you confused about whether a king can kill in chess or not?
 Then don’t worry, because in this article I’m going to explain case-by-case, when a king can kill a chess piece and when a king can’t kill a chess piece along with other related questions.
 Let’s start!

 So, can a king kill in chess?
-Yes, a king can kill any attacking chess piece such as queen, knight, rook, bishop, or pawn, even in check.
+Yes, a king can kill any attacking chess piece such as a queen, knight, rook, bishop, or pawn, even in check.
 However, if the attacking chess piece is supported by another enemy piece, then the king can’t kill because that would put the king in check which is illegal.

 Remember that one king can never check or attack another king directly.
 This is because as soon it tries to approach next to another king, it gets into check which is not allowed.